dezihh/my-harmony-card/README.md

 ### Button\[A-D\]
 You find 5 free configurable global buttons on this remote. ``Buttons A-D`` and ``Special``.
 These buttons have no link to the current activity and are working on all activities in the same way (even at power off)
-If you don't configure them, they dissapear on the remote control.
+If you don't configure them, they disappear on the remote control.

 | Name | Type | Default | Example | Description |
 | --- | --- | --- | --- | --- |